What Happens When You Let Go of Fear?

 All this fear and anxiety, stemmed from my paranoid dad, who, to this day, is still terrified of the world.

-I obviously broke my streak of constantly hiding from the world out of fear of the unknown.
-Today, I own my own business, I’m never afraid to speak my mind and I never stop thinking about travelling to foreign lands.
+Luckily, I broke my streak of constantly hiding from the world out of fear of the unknown.
+Today, I own a business, I’m not often afraid to speak my mind and I never stop dreaming of travelling to foreign lands (seriously, it’s an addiction).
 But that doesn’t mean I’m not the same scared little girl inside.

 I’ve just learned to push past my anxieties.